The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The taxation of life insurance is complex and these notes are only an outline.
 In particular, capital redemption policies and policies held in trust are not covered.
 For these, see IPTM1120, IPTM3410, IPTM7530 and IPTM3515 (capital redemption policies) and IPTM3250 and IPTM3260 (trusts).

-When an individual buys a bond, he pays a sum (the
+When an individual buys a bond, they pay a sum (the premium) to the insurance company.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.